macOS Computer Setup: New CAP Computer

 Additional software can be self-installed using Self Service for Mac OS.

-The Privileges app may be used if admin credentials are needed to change settings or install applications.
+The Privileges app may be used if admin credentials are needed to change settings or install applications not listed in Self Service.

 Step 5 - Launch Apps and sign-in